HeldLab/ProteoSushi/README.md

 Results will be returned as a CSV spreadsheet with the name and location based on what the user chose earlier.

+![Image of sample results](sample_results.png)

 The resulting file will include information for each modified residue of interest including:

-![Image of sample results](sample_results.png)

-- Peptide
+- Peptide (Note that each cleaved peptide must have a minimum length of 5 and a maximum length of 55)

 - Uniprot ID